kiml42/SpaceCombatSimulation/README.md

 Bugs:
     Graphical - Beams don't turn off when the turret dies.
-    "Can't remove Rigidbody because HingeJoint depends on it"
+    "Can't remove Rigidbody because HingeJoint depends on it" rocket engines carry on regardless if the rocket has no target.

 Balance:
     Cluster torpedoes do practically no damage, even when some of the submunitions hit, which happens quite rarely.
-    Big lasers should be capable at a bit of a longer range.
+    Big lasers should be capable at a bit of a longer range, and a little less up close.

 Limerick;
 There once was a man from Toronto